Case Study: Redesigning Whiplano for Creators and Supporters

 To redesign the platform, I began my research into two key areas: industry trends and user pain points.

 - Challenges in Publishing: I know first hand that creators often struggle with visibility, audience engagement, and fair revenue sharing.
 On the other side, supporters want meaningful ways to connect with projects they care about.
+The first step was to dive deep into online forums, discussion groups, and complaint or review boards for publishers to see what current creatives were saying.

 - User Feedback: Surveys revealed that Whiplano’s in-house terminology (like “Tradable Rights Seeds”) and minimal onboarding were confusing and/or intimidating for new users that were not crypto native.
+Much as I suspected, users weren’t willing to explore the possibilities Whiplano could help with due to the haphazard structure of the site and the visible appeals for investor funding.

-I also noticed a broader trend—non crypto natives are starting to be more open to Web3 and self-custody, but they need help understanding how it all works.
-That’s where Whiplano could shine.
+I also noticed a broader trend—non crypto natives are starting to be more open to exploring blockchain, but they need help understanding how it all works.

 Challenges: